 Padraic does not take well to Colm’s newfound craving for independence, and as the separation takes heavier tolls on him, he makes riskier bids for reconciliation, or else retribution.
 Their schism precipitates mounting displays of desperation from both parties in growing bizarreness.
 By the end of the film, we’ve seen (spoilers!) the burning of a house, the untimely death of a donkey, and Colm chopping off all his fingers on one hand.
 They’re both hurt by this game of chicken, but in the case of Padraic, the ordeal is transformative.
 He loses some of his light.
 Some of his “niceness.”

 By the story’s end, it almost seems like Padraic has taken it on himself as the enforcer of their divide.
 “Some things, there’s no moving on from.
 And I think that’s a good thing.”
-(Padraic has just burned down Colm’s house.)
+(Padraic says this just after he has burned down Colm’s house.)
 Colm thanks Padraic for watching his dog for him while his house was on fire, and Padraic returns, “Anytime.”
 It’s clear that despite all the hurt this separation has caused both of them, Colm and Padraic continue to care deeply for one another and that there is the potential for healing, if only they’d both do the hard work.
 And this is where pride again comes between the two of them.

 And so the film lands on this bittersweet conclusion.
 Sweet because Colm and Padraic’s mutual affection may very well outlast either of their human pettiness.
 Bitter because any chance they have to enjoy the fruits of this genuine kinship may well be held captive forever by their own shared stubbornness.